zhaoyl18/SEIKO/README.md

 ## Abstract

 Diffusion models excel at modeling complex data distributions, including those of images, proteins, and small molecules.
-However, in many cases, our goal is to model parts of the distribution that maximize certain properties: for example, we may want to generate images with high aesthetic quality, or molecules with high bioactivity.
+However, in many cases, our goal is to model parts of the distribution that maximize certain properties.
+For example, we may want to generate images with high aesthetic quality, or molecules with high bioactivity.
 It is natural to frame this as a reinforcement learning (RL) problem, in which the objective is to fine-tune a diffusion model to maximize a reward function that corresponds to some property.
 Even with access to online queries of the ground-truth reward function, efficiently discovering high-reward samples can be challenging: they might have a low probability in the initial distribution, and there might be many infeasible samples that do not even have a well-defined reward (e.g., unnatural images or physically impossible molecules).
 In this work, we propose a novel reinforcement learning procedure that efficiently explores on the manifold of feasible samples.
 We present a theoretical analysis providing a regret guarantee, as well as empirical validation across three domains: images, biological sequences, and molecules.

 ## Code